Weeknote: 2024-W18

 This involved rebuilding bits of the bootstrap javascript myself, particularly around when things should pause, restart, and so on, and it took a whole day to get through the list.

 In the end, there was one bit I couldn’t make work cleanly, which was that the auto-rotation should stop when the carousel gets keyboard focus.
 Unfortunately browser focus events don’t differentiate between keyboard or mouse focus, so the events kept getting tangled up and I couldn’t make it work right in both keyboard and mouse mode.
-In the end I decided that as the play/pause control was focused immediately, losing the auto-pause-on-focus for keyboad navigation was the right compromise.
+In the end I decided that as the play/pause control was focused immediately, losing the auto-pause-on-focus for keyboard navigation was the right compromise.

 If you’re using Bootstrap 5’s carousel, and want to reuse my work adding a play/pause control, a correct full set of aria tags, and the rest, here’s all the code.
 Maybe sometime I’ll push this upstream to bootstrap itself, but I don’t have time right now.